Emory University Visa Sponsorship Jobs USA

 What visa types does Emory University sponsor?

-Emory sponsors a broad range of visa categories, including H-1B, Green Card pathways such as EB-2 and EB-3, J-1 for exchange visitors and research scholars, TN visas for eligible Canadian and Mexican nationals, and F-1 OPT and CPT for students completing U.S. degrees.
+Emory sponsors a broad range of visa categories, including H-1B, Green Card pathways such as EB-2 and EB-3, J-1 visa for exchange visitors and research scholars, TN visas for eligible Canadian and Mexican nationals, and F-1 OPT and CPT for students completing U.S. degrees.
 This makes it a versatile employer for international candidates at different stages of their immigration journey.

 Which departments or roles at Emory University are most likely to offer visa sponsorship?